NREL/HistoricalLoadData/README.md

+# Setup
-To run the notebooks in this repository, first set up the conda environment by running `conda env create -f environment.yml`.
+1) Create the conda environment by running `conda env create -f environment.yml`.
+2) Activate the conda environment by running `conda activate hld`.
+3) Register an ipykernel for the environment by running `python -m ipykernel install --user --name hld --display-name "Python (hld)"`
+4) Run `jupyter notebook` to start running the notebooks.

 To recreate the county-level load profiles using the data files here, the only notebook that needs to be run is the `load_scaling/create_county_load_profiles.ipynb`.
 The county-level load profiles can be downloaded directly from https://data.openei.org/submissions/8562.
 The Python package `pandas` can be used to open the `.h5` file, as shown below.